micag2025/Toolkit_Google_ADK/README.md

-# Designing a Safe Multi-Agent Developer Assistant with ADK
+# Designing a Safe Multi-Agent Developer Assistant with ADK  / Toolkit Google ADK – Multi‑Agent Developer Assistant

+## Overview

 This repository contains the full implementation for the publication **Designing a Safe Multi-Agent Developer Assistant with ADK**, published on the [Ready Tensor](https://www.readytensor.ai/) platform.

 This project is built using **Google Agent Development Kit (ADK)** with a clean multi-agent architecture,  giving an example toolkit that demonstrates how to build, orchestrate, and deploy multi-agent systems using Google’s Agent Development Kit (ADK).
 The project focuses on creating an **AI Developer Agent** capable of discovering real-time AI news, generating Python code, and integrating with developer platforms like Hugging Face and GitHub.

-Key goals:
+This project implements a **RootAgent–based multi‑agent system** designed for developers.
+The RootAgent never answers user queries directly.
+Instead, it **routes user input** to the most appropriate specialist agent, ensuring a clean separation of responsibilities and predictable behavior.

+The system is optimized for:

-- Real-time discovery and summarization of AI news relevant to developers
+* AI developer news discovery and summarization
-- Execute and return Python code results in a sandboxed environment
+* Safe and deterministic Python code execution
-- Provide a clean, multi-agent architecture for reliable orchestration and extensibility
+* Clear explanation of Python code
+* Transparent use of third‑party developer platforms

 ---